Defra-Data-Science-Centre-of-Excellence/CDAP_training/README.md

 We have created training materials for working in RStudio on the DASH Platform.

-- [Getting started with RStudio on the DASH Platform](https://defra-data-science-centre-of-excellence.github.io/CDAP_training/RStudio_Server/getting_started/): This is a guide for using RStudio within CDAP, for those familiar with R and RStudio, but new to the DASH platform.
+- [Getting started with RStudio on the DASH Platform](https://defra-data-science-centre-of-excellence.github.io/CDAP_training/RStudio_Server/getting_started/): This is a guide for using RStudio within the DASH platform, for those familiar with R and RStudio, but new to the DASH platform.
 It contains:
     - Opening and closing RStudio
     - RStudio workspace
     - Accessing and working with DASH Platform data from RStudio